pynucastro/pynucastro/pyreaclib/amemass/README.md

-# Atomic Mass Evaluation 2012
+# Binding Energy Tables

-Included is the atomic mass table from the 2012 Atomic Mass Evaluation, retrieved from https://www-nds.iaea.org/amdc on May 26, 2016.
+Included here are tables of binding energy per nucleon in MeV for nuclides specified by (N, Z).

-The Atomic Mass Evaluation 2012 is published as Chinese Physics C 36 (2012) 1287-1602.
+The data for these tables is derived from the Atomic Mass Evaluations 2012 and 2016.
+By default, pynucastro uses Atomic Mass Evaluation 2016.
+Scripts for reading the Atomic Mass Evaluation tables, citations, and links for the tables are provided in the `AtomicMassEvaluation` directory.